 As nearly 1 in 3 people currently living in Australia were born overseas, it is crucial that primary healthcare providers are confident and capable in providing culturally safe and supportive sexual health services to multicultural communities.

 This one-hour webinar will equip GPs, nurses and primary care providers who work with culturally diverse groups with the confidence and knowledge to deliver effective and culturally safe sexual health care.
-Attendees can expect engaging and informative case-based discussions and presentations where they will learn practical clinical and communication skills to discuss sexual health with these populations.
+Attendees will hear from experts across clinical, multicultural health, and peer settings as they share their advice on helping migrants navigate the healthcare system, including useful resources and care pathways.

 - Date: Thursday, 27 August 2026